shamy1st/architectural-patterns/README.md

 # Architectural Patterns

-**Software Architecture**: is
-  * how components of a system are organized, and how they communicate with each others.
-  * constraints ruled the system.
+**Software Architecture**: how components of a system are organized and communicate with constraints ruled the system.

 **Architectural Pattern**: is the overall structure of the system, how big or small the component should be.